-Launch of outpatient assessment clinic @ Dorset Health Village new chief executive
+Launch of outpatient assessment clinic @ Dorset Health Village

 Our brand new outpatient assessment clinic opened on the top floor of Beales Department store in the Dolphin Centre, Poole, in December 2021.
 It plays a vital part in tackling hospital waiting lists and increasing the volume of life-saving screening as part of Dorset's Think Big initiative.